 We are of nature; therefore, we’re bound by nature.
 We cannot escape the rules.
 This means we can’t be only one thing – few things in life are singular in their characteristics.
 Except for maybe bacteria.
 They probably don’t suffer from complicated thoughts, mood swings, and competing desires.
 I’m not sure about viruses.
 Those little suckers seem angry.
 Definite mood disorder potential.

 I’ve spent most of my life trying to get to one state.
 All I wanted to be was content.
-It seemed like kind of a holy grail, albeit and lukewarm one.
-If I was content, I wouldn’t have the emotional struggles that challenged.
-I was willing to say good-bye to the potential for high if it meant I could stave off the lows.
-I’ve come to realize, however, that it’s not possible.
-I’ve even gotten there from time to time but I was unable to maintain.
-I used to think that was a “me” thing, a failing but I’m starting to realize it’s the nature of the beast.
+It seemed like kind of a holy grail, albeit a lukewarm one.
+If I was content, I wouldn’t have the emotional struggles that challenged me.
+I was willing to say goodbye to potential highs if it meant I could stave off the lows.
+I’ve come to realize it was wishful thinking.
+I’ve been content from time to time but I was unable to maintain it.
+I used to think it was a “me” thing, a personal failing, but I’m starting to think it’s the nature of the beast.

-We are creatures of contrast.
+We’re creatures of contrast.
 We need a varied life.
-We certainly seemed hardwired to want it even when the changes ring in ugly.
+We seem hardwired to want it even when the change rings in ugliness.
 When we have light, we crave dark.
 Too much sun, we crave rain.
-Too much quiet and we blast the tunes from our favourite media device.
+Too much quiet, and we blast the tunes from our speakers.

 Life is about multiplicities.
-It is masculine-feminine, dark-light, negative-positive, birth and death and a whole host of over things that complement each other.
+It’s masculine-feminine, dark-light, negative-positive, birth-death, and a host of other compliments.
 To seek to exclude one part of any equation is to seek a life of imbalance.

 It’s also more than binary.
-There are day and night, but also dusk and dawn.
-There are snowy days and foggy days in addition to rain and sun.
-There are happy and sad and ecstatic and a little bit off.
-There is even neutrality.
+There’s day and night, but also dusk and dawn.
+There are snowy days and foggy days in addition to the sun and rain.
+There’s happy and sad, ecstatic and a little bit off.
+There’s even neutrality.
 What there isn’t is singularity.

-Too much of any one thing, too much of one condition, is problematic.
-Even when we think it’s what we want.
-Even when it’s as benign as contentment.
-We are not hardwired for sameness.
-We are not programmed to travel in a straight line.
+Too much of any one thing is problematic.
+Even when we think it’s what we want, we find excess is really to our taste.
+Even when it’s the benign excess of too much contentment.
+We are not hardwired for the status quo.
+We’re not programmed to travel in a straight line.

 Variety is the spice of life * and all that.

-Change is only problematic if you tell yourself it is or if the changes are too prolonged and dramatic.
-If the frequency of the wavelength is too severe, it’s a problem.
-We want the ups and downs to be somewhat constrained; we want rolling hills, not steep rises and deep troughs; we need a manageable shift to the inputs.
-Bouncing between the apex and the valley floor is exhausting and hard on the system.
+Change is only problematic if you tell yourself it is, or if the change is severe and prolonged.
+We want the ups and downs to be somewhat manageable; rolling hills rather than steep rises and deep troughs.
+Bouncing between the peaks and the valley floor is exhausting and hard on the system.

-Perhaps that’s why a surfeit of extreme shifts encourage ideas of seeking a flat and steady-state.
+Perhaps that’s why a surfeit of extreme shifts encourages ideas of seeking out a steady-state.
 A flat sea is pretty appealing after a hurricane.
-But time passes and you realize that with that calm, still sea, comes a lack of forward momentum.
-The sails just flop about, unused.
+But as time passes, you realize that perpetual calm lacks any forward motion.
+The sails flop about, unused.

-I tell myself I wouldn’t miss despair, and I wouldn’t.
-Yesterday was a hard day that started with two hours of crying before progressing to a day on the couch, surfing from channel to channel because my concentration was nil, a day saved from total disaster when I made myself attend family game night.
-Which did not suck despite my anticipation of it doing so.
+I tell myself I wouldn’t miss despair, and I think I probably wouldn’t.
+Yesterday was a hard day that started with two hours of crying before progressing to a day on the couch, surfing the channels because my concentration was nil.
+I did make myself attend our family game night.
+It didn’t suck despite my inner voice’s assertion.

-I would not miss days like those.
+I wouldn’t miss days like those.
 Days like those are why contentment seems so sweet.

 I might, however, miss dancing around like a maniac when the new book I ordered gets delivered to the door two days early.
 I might miss laughing at this or that funny thing.
-I might miss the soft heart that comes from observing babies, regardless of the species (though I hold baby ducks and bunnies with special affection).
-I would probably even miss grief for although it’s hard, much good can come from disaster and struggle.
+I might miss the soft heart that comes from observing babies, regardless of the species (though I hold baby ducks with special affection).
+I’d probably even miss grief, for although it’s hard, much good can come from the journey through it.

-We are of nature.
+We’re of nature.
 We cannot be what we’re not.
-There can be no sweet without bitter.
+There’s no sweet without the bitter.
 And who doesn’t like the sweet?